BabylonJS/Documentation/content/How_To/3D_commerce_certif/3D_commerce_certif.md

 ![3D Viewer Certification Program Overview (source: Khronos Web site)](/img/how_to/3D-commerce-certif/2021-3dcommerce-certification-overview.jpg)

-It is still the early days of this program and as a member of this working group, the Babylon.js Team is fully engaged to develop and support its adoption.
+This program is still in its early days and as a member of this working group, the Babylon.js Team is fully engaged in helping to develop and support its adoption.
 More info on the [**3D Commerce Web site**](https://www.khronos.org/3dcommerce/).

 ## Babylon.js Sandbox - certified version